-Dr. Fleming is senior associate dean of the College of Arts and Sciences and associate professor in the Department of Philosophy at Creighton University in Omaha, Nebraska.
+Dr. Fleming is Vice President and Dean of the Faculty and Professor in Philosophy at Saint Mary's College, Notre Dame, Indiana.
 She received her master's and doctorate from Washington University in St. Louis, Missouri.
 While there, she served as the assistant editor of the Philosophy of Science Journal.
-She has also served as an editor for the international journal ESEP (Ethics in Science and Environmental Politics) and as an external observer (thematic rapporteur) for the Organization for Economic Co-operation and Development (OECD)/Nuclear Energy Agency's (NEA) Forum On Stakeholder Conference in Ottawa Canada.
+She has also served as an editor for the international journal ESEP (Ethics in Science and Environmental Politics) and as a consultant to the Organization for Economic Co-operation and Development (OECD)/Nuclear Energy Agency (NEA) in Paris, France.
 She is currently a Board Member of the Swedish-based international group VALDOC (Values on Decisions of Complexity).
 Her areas of specialization are philosophy of science, epistemology, and applied ethics.
 She has published and lectured internationally on the ethical and epistemological issues associated with the disposal of high-level nuclear waste, including the use of expert elicitation methodology in site characterization, waste management and indigenous populations, informed consent in stakeholder populations, and circularity in regulatory policy.
-She teaches courses in applied ethics-particularly ethics and public policy, medical ethics, environmental ethics, and the philosophy of science-at Creighton University.
+She has taught courses in applied ethics-particularly ethics and public policy, medical ethics, environmental ethics, and the philosophy of science.
 Her familiarity with ethical concerns regarding the health effects from radiation exposure led to her appointment on the National Academy of Science Committee to Assess the Scientific Information for the Radiation Exposure Screening and Education Program.